 And finally for now, this is all closely tied to the movement that suggests we all recognize the difference between our life’s work and our day job.
 Or to express that the other way around, the closer our day job – the one that pays the bills – comes to our life’s work – that which we find intrinsically valuable to our purpose and meaning in the world – the better for all of us.

-[Post Note - Oh and look, the following day Dilbert is on topic too:
+Oh look, the following day Dilbert is on topic too:

 Further Reading ?